Skip to content

 There is no need to change everything today.
 That is not how we tend to change as humans or as leaders.

 As you experiment, what may unfurl is your own vision of leadership.
 Not any right way prescribed, or practiced, by some mythical leader someplace else.
 But your way.
 The way you would like to, and perhaps even must lead: at this time, in this organization, in this market.
+If you are navigating founder burnout, loneliness, or a creeping sense that the way you have been leading is costing you too much, that recognition is the beginning.

 No one has done before precisely that which you are endeavoring to do today.
 Every human endeavor, including your unique company or organization, takes place in its own unique conditions led by its own unique leader.